Dr. Marie -Helene Pelletier, PhD, MBA

 - Reconstruct your plan for mental agility and resilience based on strategies that work

-- MENTAL HEALTH IN A PANDEMIC WORLD: Best practices for your own, your team’s and your organization’s mental health
+- HUMAN RESOURCES IN A PANDEMIC WORLD: Best practices for your own, your team’s and your organization’s mental health

 Mental health is everyone’s business – a statement that’s never been truer.
 The pandemic has challenged all of us like never before.
 Team members and team leaders who take an active role reap benefits that radiate in their work and beyond.
 When protective factors are activated and resources are utilized, great benefits can be achieved.